mina-mori/shopifyDashboard/README.md

 #frontend

-1- go to frontend folder.
+1- go to frontend folder

-2- open index.html on the browser and try to add a product.
+2- open index.html on the browser and try to add a product